 Simple Interest: Simple interest works on the Principal Balance only.
 Banks may offer simple interest in special circumstances.

-Compound Frequency (T): In the case of compound interest, interests are usually compounded daily, monthly, quarterly, semi-annually, and annually.
+Compound Frequency (T): In the case of compound interest, interest is usually compounded daily, monthly, quarterly, semi-annually, and annually.
 Then the number of Compounding Times will be 365, 12, 4, 2, and 1 respectively.

 Simple Interest Calculation in Excel

-We can easily calculate Simple Interest using the following formula:
+We can easily calculate Simple Interest using formula as follows:

 Follow the steps below to apply this formula.